How to visualize your real-time costs with software

 From the breakdown report you can also take differences and ratios between accounts.
 For example, taking the ratio of the revised baseline cost and the actual cost, you obtain the Cost Performance Index (CPI).
 By displaying it as a dashboard with colour coding, you can visualise this to get an early warning tool:

-Many more indicators or metrics are possible if the cost management software allows you to define them.
+Many more indicators or metrics are possible if the project controls software allows you to define them.
 Using filters can isolate specific parts of the project instead of looking at the overall total.

 The traditional cash flow of the project should be available for extraction as well, comparing spending to incoming payments.
 An example is shown in this graph: